Forvideos061/awesome-3d-ai-seo-geo/README.md

 * 🐛 Report broken or outdated information
 * 🔧 Contribute improvements

-The goal is to build a practical resource that helps developers make the modern 3D Web more discoverable, performant, and accessible.
+The goal is to build a practical resource that helps developers make the modern 3D Web more **discoverable, performant, accessible, and understandable**.

 ---

 # Related GLBKit Resources

-GLBKit is a browser-based collection of tools for working with 3D assets.
+[GLBKit](https://glbkit.com/) is a browser-based collection of tools for working with 3D assets.

 Useful tools include: